 The most basic principle of accessibility is to “give the user control over their environment.”
 People have various challenges: vision – blind, vision – low vision, vision – colorblind, mobility, hearing, and cognitive.
 Each user has created strategies and implemented assistive technologies to help them universally adjust their experience to meet their needs.
 As such, most users will not take advantage of a single site strategy as it would be redundant and lack the familiarity of their chosen assistive technologies.
 As such, the “front-end” tools are viewed by many accessibility advocates as being more for show and not likely to be used by people with disabilities.
 For example, users with vision challenges can globally change their system colors to a high contrast that better suits their visual perception capabilities.
 Since this type of assistive technology is global and customized to their needs, he/she will not take advantage of most of the overlay tool’s contrast features.

 Next, some features cannot effectively alter complex interactions automatically or by manual selection.
 For example, one overlay option offers a “Stop animations” feature.
 Results varied when testing this feature on real-world websites.
 In some instances, the overlay feature did not stop homepage slideshow animations or broke the animation altogether.
-Other features, such as the screen reader optimization feature, appear to have few, if any, positive benefits, with several screen reader related issues remaining unfixed.
+Other features, such as the screen reader optimization feature, appear to have few, if any, positive benefits, with several issues for screen reader users remaining unfixed.

 Overall the “front-end” interface of the overlay, intended to be a symbol or certification of an organization’s commitment to accessibility – has a reverse effect on many users with disabilities and savvy digital accessibility advocates.
 Rather than serve as a badge of honor, when the accessibility overlay menu displays on an organization’s webpage, it may serve as a red flag that accessibility issues lay ahead.